English

 I am just a man who lived in Santa Barbara at the time, had some measure of experience in database software and who was working on some ideas which may have fallen into the mix.

 We would see each other from time to time and chat about events, attitudes and the things that mattered to our world.
 Hal was always out ahead, able to make sense of complex dynamics, and develop fresh insights.
+We were also both private pilots and runners.

 What Hal lacked was a practical solution to the double spend problem, so I applied my expertise in database systems to provide the solution that he had spent years trying to find.